 Nothing succeeds like success.
-So popular is this classy little Italian joint just off Nassau Street that they've expanded into the premises two doors down.
+So popular is this classy little Italian joint just off Nassau Street that they expanded into the premises two doors down.
 Pity the poor little coffee shop in between trying to compete with the unpretentious brilliance of this brother-and-sister restaurant and deli.
 The menu is extensive but simple: panini (sandwiches), a horde of antipasti choices, a few choice pasta specials, and some evening meat dishes and desserts.
 The all-Italian kitchen staff work wonders with high-quality imported ingredients.
-The gnochi with a slow cooked ragú of Gilligan's hereford Irish beef makes a great lunch.
+The gnocchi with a slow-cooked ragú of Gilligan's Hereford Irish beef makes a great lunch.
 A couple of long tables make it perfect for a group, and the hundreds of bottles of wine on shelves cover every inch of the walls.
 They have opened a second café in nearby Sandymount.